Bring Your Bag

 Let's commit to a Greener, Cleaner, Cruces!

-Littered bags eaten by wildlife block their digestive system.
+- Littered bags are eaten by wildlife block their digestive system.

 Why a Plastic Bag Ordinance?